ryanjwessel/2-do-react-jest-enzyme/README.md

 ## Thinking behind this project

 Normally, I use Redux for the state management portion of my React apps.

 This time, I wanted to create an example of an application that includes unit testing in the build process by leveraging Jest and Enzyme, but also one that manages the state of the application through deliberate use of internal component state and pure functions.

+Fortunately, it was still relatively simple to persist the application state after a page-refresh by using localStorage.

 ## Getting Started